 For me the thought of hiring someone off a list is very intimidating.
 What’s her experience, her background?
 How do I know she’s safe, not going to invite her boyfriend over?
 (Yes, I have every bad Hollywood babysitter-movie running through my mind right now!)

 When it comes to hiring a babysitter, I ask myself some very basic questions: would I give this person the keys to my car?
 Would I ask her to feed the fish while we’re on holiday for a week?
 If I am doubtful about a “yes” in either, why on earth would I leave my children with her?

 But how do you start?
 Personal recommendation?
 Sure.
 What if you don’t have any, though?
-Going through a reputable source, like Sitters childcare agency, helps, because it gives you a starting point of already vetted people, who have already been reference checked and experienced sitters already have reviews from other parents too.
+Going through a reputable source, like Sitters childcare agency in the UK or Toddle if you’re in Australia, helps, because it gives you a starting point of already vetted people, who have already been reference checked and experienced sitters already have reviews from other parents too.

 For a working parent, this is particularly useful as you can often find Ofsted registered childminders for regular bookings, which means you can get some of the money back through Child Tax Credits if you’re in the right income bracket, and for many work-from-home parents, that’s a god-send!

 Whether you use babysitters or not, whether you use them so you can have a social life, some grown-up time with your partner, or so you can get work done without interruption, choosing the right people to look after the most important people in your life is essential, so making the right decision is too.